miurahr/aqtinstall/docs/configuration.rst

 ``aqtinstall`` can be configured through a configuration file.
 A default configuration is stored in ``aqt/settings.ini`` file.

-You can specify custom configuration file through ``AQT_CONFIG`` environment variable.
+You can specify custom configuration file through ``AQT_CONFIG`` environment variable or "-c" or "--config" command line option.
-A configuration should read very early stage of ``aqtinstall``, it cannot be specified through command line.

 A file is like as follows: